Itozee/1205-week9/README.md

 This project is designed to conduct a comprehensive analysis of fertility and life expectancy trends spanning the years 1960 to 2013.
 The primary goal is to leverage Python for advanced data manipulation, aiming to uncover valuable insights into population dynamics.
 The analysis will delve into potential economic and health impacts, investigate factors contributing to the aging population, and assess immigration needs.

-Taking a more focused approach, the investigation will be specifically tailored to the country associated with my student ID as indicated in the metadata.
+Taking a more focused approach, the investigation will be specifically tailored to the country associated with my student ID (100871852) as indicated in the metadata.
 This targeted analysis will offer a nuanced understanding of the region's fertility and life expectancy trends, providing valuable insights into the demographic landscape of the chosen country over the decades.

 # Data

-The data is stored within a directory, encompassing three Excel sheets: Country_Metadata, Fertility_Rate, and LifeExpectancy_At_Birth.
+The data is stored within a directory, encompassing three Excel sheets: Country_Metadata, Fertility_Rate, and Life Expectancy_At_Birth.

 Country_Metadata: This workbook consist of the countries being used for analysis, the country code, student_id (the use will be discussed upon in later stages of this project), the region in which these countries are located, the income group of the countries and special notes regarding the countries.
+Metadata refers to data that provides information about other data.
+In other words, it is data about the information provided in the fertility and life expectancy worksheets.

 Fertility_Rate: This workbook incorporates shared variables from country metadata and data spanning from 1960 to 2013, specifically focusing on fertility rates across the various countries.